mesosphere/dcos-docs-site/pages/dkp/kommander/1.1/release-notes/index.md

 Kommander provides a command center for all your cloud native management needs in public Information as a Service (IaaS), on-premises, and edge environments.
 Kommander provides a multi-tenant experience to create, secure, and configure Kubernetes clusters and cloud native workloads.
 Additionally, Kommander enables teams to unlock federated and cost management, across multiple clusters, whether they are a new Konvoy cluster or existing 3rd party/DIY distribution.

-## Improvements in Kommander 1.1.3
+## Improvements in Kommander 1.1.4

-**D2iQ&reg; Kommander&reg; version 1.1.3 was released on 25, March 2021.**
+**D2iQ&reg; Kommander&reg; version 1.1.4 was released on 25, March 2021.**

 # New features

-- Replace license table with single license detail view.

 # Bug fixes

 - Ensure pre-delete hook jobs are cleaned up.
+(COPS-6821)
 - Ensure kubectl deletes do not fail if resource already deleted.
-- Bump kubecost to fix an issue that occasionally caused pods to fail to deploy
-- Fix bug in Kommander UI where LDAP Root CA is malformed when saved.
-(COPS-6884)

 ## Component versions